QuiteAFancyEmerald/Holy-Unblocker/README.md

 - `flash.html`: Games page for flash games, credits given to @BinBashBanana and Titanium Network for its assets.
 - `ultraviolet.html`: TODO
 - `rammerhead.html`: TODO
-- `youtube.html`: An proxied version of Youtube running off of the locally hosted Corrosion.
+- `youtube.html`: A proxied version of Youtube running off the locally hosted Ultraviolet.
 - `discord.html`: Hub for the Discord proxy.
 - `reddit.html`: Hub for the Reddit proxy.
 </details>